 - Clothing storage should also be considered.
 Do you need extra hanging space, room for folded clothes, or both?
 Does your closet provide adequate shoe storage?
 There are many affordable wardrobe options available or add a faux closet by sectioning off part of your bedroom with drapes or a freestanding screen.

-- Consider furniture arrangement, as well.
+- Consider the furniture arrangement, as well.
 If at all possible, beds should be placed far away from busy doorways or drafty windows.
 Most people feel most comfortable with the head of their bed facing toward the main doorway, though experiment to find what feels best to you.
-Consider the “traffic patterns” of your bedroom when placing furniture.
+Consider the “traffic patterns” of your bedroom when placing your furniture.